 Stage interview

-The combination technique reflects the division of personality tests into respondent and operant measures (McClelland, 1980).
-Self-report questionnaires are examples of the former where the person is instructed to make choices among fairly clear-cut alternatives (“I am little - much of something”).
+The combination technique parallels the division of personality tests into respondent and operant measures (McClelland, 1980).
+Self-report questionnaires are examples of the former where the person is instructed to make choices among fairly clear-cut alternatives ("I am little - much of something").
 So-called projective tests are in turn examples of operant measures.
 The famous ink blot procedure (Rorschach, 1927) asks the person to tell what he or she can see in the blots.
 The standard set of ink blot cards don't represent anything specific.
 This leads the person to an unstructured but at the same time, standardized situation.
-The person is led to "behave" instead of making choices between given alternatives.
+The person is led to behave instead of making choices between given alternatives.

 Reaching for the whole person

-A good example is a car salesperson standing as a candidate to sales director's job.
-The short, open-ended question “What do you do in your current job” leads him/her into an ambiguous, open and unstructured situation where he/she is expected to behave.
-The most concrete type of response might involve a brief blurt: “I sell cars”, whereas the broadest response might sound like: “I am for my own part responsible for the sales of passenger cars at Cars Inc., in the country's south-western region”.
-The third respondent might have difficulties in answering without a clarification of the question.
+A good example is a car salesperson standing as a candidate to a sales director job.
+The short, open-ended question "What do you do in your current job" leads him/her into an ambiguous, open and unstructured situation where he/she is expected to act.
+The most concrete type of response might involve a brief blurt: "I sell cars", whereas the broadest response might sound like: "For my own part, I am responsible for passenger car sales at Cars Inc. in the country's south-western region".
+The third interviewee might have difficulties in giving an answer without a further clarification of the interview question.

 Obviously, the examples represent continuum endpoints between which all real world responses appear.
 But the strength of using open-end standard questions becomes evident in just a few interviews displaying the wide variety of emerging responses.
 Shortening the questions and making them more open-ended is a simple procedure in priming for more holistic responses, "behavioral answers" from people.
 Essentially the interviewer widens his/her perspective and begins viewing the person as a whole, stand taking, perceiving and behaving individual.
-In the best of situations all three processes may be observed in one response.
+In the best of situations all three processes may be observed in one interview response.

 Interview as a performing stage for personality